logdna/logdna-agent-v2/docs/LINUX.md

 systemctl status logdna-agent
 ```

-## Upgrading from LogDNA Agent v1/v2 for Linux
+## Upgrading from the legacy LogDNA Agent for Linux

-LogDNA Agent v1/v2 for Linux used initd to start as a daemon and `.conf` files to define the settings.
+The legacy LogDNA Agent for Linux used initd to start as a daemon and `.conf` files to define the settings.

-To upgrade, make sure you use the new repository on `https://assets.logdna.com` and run the upgrade command
+To upgrade, make sure you use the new repository on `https://assets.logdna.com` and run the appropriate upgrade command
-of your package manager:
+for your specific package manager.

 ### On Debian-based distributions